novavi/fdc3-installer/README.md

 Assuming the first call was successful, a subsequent call would not perform any discovery and installation actions because it will detect that FDC3 is already supported in the environment.
 All that the second call will do is to simply log this fact to the console.

+### What is the relationship between the InstallerConfigSource and the container-based / app-based discovery strategies?

+If an app is running independently of a container then by definition it has to use `InstallerConfigSource.App`.
+By contrast, if an app is spawned from a container (e.g. in an iframe, external window or tab) then it is free to use either `InstallerConfigSource.Container` or `InstallerConfigSource.App` - that is to say, the the library can be configured to load `fdc3-installer-config.json` from the root of either the container origin or the app origin.

+Discovery strategies are effectively unrelated to the `InstallerConfigSource` value.
+So for either `InstallerConfigSource` value, an app can still use an app-based discovery strategy - and the only condition for using a container-based discovery strategy is that the app *must* have originally been spawned by a container (because a container-based strategy cannot execute if it cannot locate a container).

+On this basis, for app running inside a container, the choice of `InstallerConfigSource` is largely influenced by DevOps processes - and `InstallerConfigSource.Container` would be the recommended approach in order to avoid duplication / copying / proliferation of installer config files when deploying apps.
+If a container does *not* form part of the app ecosystem at all, then `InstallerConfigSource.App` *must* be always be used by the individual apps.

 ### Why have you missed such a really obvious, better discovery strategy for selecting an agent?

 The strategies implemented are simply the ones that came to the author's mind when initially developing the library.
 It is fair to say that there are only a limited number of strategies that would work on a cross-origin basis (for example, an app has only *very* limited visibility of the micro-frontend container window that spawned it).
-However, ideas for (or implementations of) new and/or better discovery strategies also work within the practical constraints would be very welcome!
+However, ideas for (or implementations of) new and/or better discovery strategies that also work within the practical constraints would be very welcome!

 ### Why have you supported several different discovery strategies?
 Wouldn't it be better to standardise on a single one?

 The problem is that in the real world, every organisation's browser-based apps and containers can be structured slightly differently.
 Restricting the installer library to use only single discovery strategy would likely mean that it could not be used for a whole range of current real-world browser-based apps and containers.
-However, it is recognized that the concept of discovery strategies would greatly benefit from discussion within the wider FDC3 community.
+However, it is recognized that the concept of discovery strategies would greatly benefit from discussion, narrowing and standardization within the wider FDC3 community.

 ### I think some of these discovery strategies are bad and should be removed.

 It's difficult to completely disagree with this statement.
-In particular, the Discovery Strategies Explanation section highlights some of the issues relating to the use of the AppWindowName strategy in practice.
+In particular, the 'Discovery Strategies Explanation' section highlights some of the issues relating to the use of the `AppQuerystring` and `AppWindowName` strategies in practice.

 ### The number of strategies supported make this library very flexible, but are there perhaps too many strategies?